 Chairman of the Internet of Things Council

-Prior to his current leadership role at AT&T, Mr. Smith was the Chief Technology and Innovation Officer with Accenture Federal Services.
+Prior to his current leadership role at AT&T, Smith was the chief technology and innovation officer with Accenture Federal Services.
 In this capacity, he was responsible for developing the technology agenda for Accenture’s federal business portfolio and overseeing the services provided by Accenture to federal clients in strategic areas such as secure cloud computing, big data, logistics and supply chain and cost reduction.

-Previously, Mr. Smith served as the Chief Information Officer of the U.S. Department of Agriculture where he led one of the largest federal government transitions to cloud computing.
+Previously, Smith served as CIO of the U.S. Department of Agriculture, where he led one of the largest federal government transitions to cloud computing.
 His federal government experience also includes senior positions with the General Services Administration and the Internal Revenue Service.